Sustainability is part of our DNA

-For us, sustainability means creating shared value for all of our stakeholders, whether through funding for communities surrounding our energy plants, community ownership of our projects or ensuring that our developments are built and maintained with support from the local workforce and supply chain.
+Whether that’s through funding for the communities surrounding our energy plants, community ownership of our projects or ensuring that we build and maintain our developments with support from local workers and suppliers.

 Our sustainable heritage

-Since establishing the first community benefit fund in 2005, we now have successful and trusted community engagement and funding initiatives at all plants in the UK, Sweden, and Norway, as well as some of our projects in Spain, Italy and France.
+As an early leader in community engagement, we began building relationships with the communities around our onshore projects in the UK from the very beginning.
+Since establishing the first community benefit fund in 2005, we have created successful and trusted community engagement and funding initiatives at all plants in the UK, Sweden, and Norway, as well as some of our projects in Spain, Italy and France.

-In 2022 we supported almost 200 community projects with funding including the refurbishment of community facilities, support for cultural groups to preserve their heritage and contributing to the rebuilding of community health facilities.
+The projects funded including the refurbishment of community facilities, support for cultural groups to preserve their heritage and contributing to the rebuilding of community health facilities.

 The results of our activities speak for themselves – almost half of our projects are now involved in community engagement models and this number is still growing.
 In Italy we established our first crowdfunding campaign to allow the people living around our plants to invest in renewable energy projects, achieving almost 70 investors and 180% of our target funds.
 In Spain, we are the first company to be awarded with the Sustainability Seal by UNEF for three agrivoltaic projects.